-Coffee shops in Greyton
+Coffee Shops in Greyton / Genadendal

 When the time comes to plan a much-needed getaway, it can be tricky to find the right place.
 Driving out into the Overberg and calling one of the small towns in the area “home” for a short while is generally an excellent idea.
-Not only do you and your loved ones get to experience a different kind of natural beauty, you also have your pick of surroundings.
+Not only do you and your loved ones get to experience a different kind of natural beauty, but you also have your pick of surroundings.
 If you like the idea of a sleepy seaside hamlet then you’re in luck.
-However, if your kind of happy place is further inland, surrounded by lush scenery, then there are a number of exquisite places to choose from.
+However, if your kind of happy place is further inland, surrounded by lush scenery, then there are many exquisite places to choose from.
 Essentially though, wherever you rest your head in this beautiful part of the country, you’ll find yourself never wanting to leave.

-Coffee shops in Greyton are also excellent places to catch up with your travelling partners!
+Coffee shops in the Greyton area are also excellent places to catch up with your travelling partners!
 A wonderful thing about this town is that everything is fairly close by.
-This means that you can take a short walk from your accommodation into the centre of town and enjoy the freedom of your temporary surroundings.
+This means that you can take a short walk from your accommodation to the centre of town and enjoy the freedom of your temporary surroundings.
 Another interesting fact is that many of the cafés here are also informal galleries, so you can see some of the local crafts while you enjoy your cuppa.

-As you sit in the coffee shop, sipping on a tasty beverage, you’ll probably find your mind wandering and your thoughts dwelling on how absolutely delicious it would be to call this lovely small town “home” for real.Read Less
+As you sit in the coffee shop, sipping on a tasty beverage, you will probably find your mind wandering and your thoughts dwelling on how delicious it would be to call this lovely piece of paradise “home” for real.